rvsitebuilder/developer-docs/en/app-configuration.md

 ## Config User Interface

 RVsitebuilder comes with the unified config user interface on the admin manage app.
 Go to `apps launcher` choose manage, and choose `config` on the left menu.
 To allow end-users change the value of your config online, you need to create a config blade file.
 And define it on your `app’s service provider`.
-You can define 1 config interface per app.

-//TODO: @apiruk final config user interface
+//TODO: @settavut final config user interface

 ```php
 public function boot() {